whitel1st/docem/README.md

 - optional
 	- `-pt` - payload type
 		- `per_document` - (default mode) for every payload, embed payload in all places in all files and create new doc
-		- `per_file` - for every payload, for every file inside a docuement, for all places inside file embed payload and create new doc
+		- `per_file` - for every payload, for every file inside a document, for all places inside file embed payload and create new doc
 		- `per_place` - for every payload, for every place in every file, embed payload and create new doc
 	- `-pf` - payoload file
 	- `-kt` - do not delete temp folders in tmp